s0/state-of-secure-messaging/README.md

 This document is intended to be a high-level summary of the various features / characteristics of current open source secure messaging systems.
-This document only covers completely open source end-to-end encrypted systems.
+This document only covers **completely open source end-to-end encrypted systems** (by systems, I mean the underlying network architecture and protocol, not specific client implementations).

 In essence, for all of these systems, all content of messages is encrypted on the sender and receiver's devices.

-## Under Development
+### Note

-This is a very rough draft of this information and there is still lots of work left to be done.
+This document is a very rough draft, and there is still lots of work left to be done.

+## Features

 | Feature                 |      Signal       |      Tox       |    Ricochet    |  Pond  |  Twister DMs   |
 | :---------------------- | :---------------: | :------------: | :------------: | :----: | :------------: |